Self-organized vortex phases and hydrodynamic interactions in Bos taurus sperm cells: Structure of the Flocking Phase

-In Toner-Tu theory, these anisotropic giant number fluctuations are predicted to be due to long-ranged correlations of density fluctuations, $C_{\rho}(\mathbf{R})=\langle{\delta\rho(\mathbf{r})\delta\rho(\mathbf{r}+\mathbf{R})}\rangle$, that decay as $C_{\rho}=|\mathbf{R}|^{-\alpha}G(\theta_{\mathbf{R}})$.
-Experimentally, we find reasonable agreement as correlations decay with approximately the same exponents in both parallel and transverse to the global flocking direction (Fig.~\ref{fig::SpatialStructure}b).
+As a final self-consistent measurement of anisotropic flocking statistics, we note that in these anisotropic giant number fluctuations are theoretically expected to result from long-ranged correlations of density fluctuations, $C_{\rho}(\delta\mathbf{r})=\langle{\delta\rho(\mathbf{r})\delta\rho(\mathbf{r}+\delta\mathbf{r})}\rangle$, that decay as $C_{\rho}=|\delta\mathbf{r}|^{-\alpha}G(\theta_{\delta\mathbf{r}})$.
+Experimentally, we find reasonable agreement as correlations decay with approximately the same exponents both parallel and transverse to the global flocking direction (Fig.~\ref{fig::SpatialStructure}b).
 However, the correlation functions in the experiments deviate from the predicted exponent of $\alpha=0.8$ at the longest length scales, potentially due to long-ranged hydrodynamic interactions between the cells.
-Our simulations suggest that the discrepancy may also be due to a strong noise acting on the cells' orientations.
-The Toner-Tu scaling predictions assume a system is deep in the polar ordered phase, far below the order-disorder transition, whereas the noise strength estimated from the experiments places our simulations barely below the transition.
-Consequently we still expect anisotropy in $C_{\rho}$ to lead to the box-shape dependence in Fig.~\ref{fig::SpatialStructure}a, but without the precise functional form predicted by Toner.
+This is consistent the the results in Fig.~\ref{fig::OrientationalSpatialStructure}c, which show that our induced flocking states are inhomogeneous in the longitudinal direction at large length scales.
+Simulations of our computational model also qualitatively show this long range discrepancy, and suggest that the disagreement may also be due to a strong noise acting on the cells' orientations (i.e., being far from the deeply-ordered polar state, far below the order-disorder transition).